openstack/charm-deployment-guide/deploy-guide/source/upgrade-overview.rst

 generally not work on an older combination.
 Furthermore, there is a need to switch to a different channel in order to upgrade to a new OpenStack version
 - but not to a new series.

-The most recent supported series-openstack combination is ``focal-yoga``.
-Channels however are available for many older combinations.

 Legacy
 ^^^^^^